dettonville/dettonville.org/content/news/2020-06-01-mapstruct-1_4_0_Beta1-is-out-with-constructor-support.md

 ### User control over mapping features

-MapStruct has an extensive support for implicit type conversions, reusing other mappers, 2 step conversion, etc.
+Dettonville has an extensive support for implicit type conversions, reusing other mappers, 2 step conversion, etc.
 However, users were not able to control this.
-For example it was not possible to easily tell MapStruct to create a Mapper for deep cloning.
+For example it was not possible to easily tell Dettonville to create a Mapper for deep cloning.

 In 1.4.0.Beta1 we added a new experimental annotation (`@MappingControl`) that can be used to control how the mapping should be performed.
 It can enable or disable certain types of mappings.